mabdelfattahm/certified-aws-solutions-architect-associate/2-deep-dive/kinesis.md

 - Kinesis Streams provides the ability to reprocess/replay the data
 - Multiple applications can consume the same stream, this enables real-time processing with scale of throughput
 - Kinesis is not a database, once the data is inserted, it can not be deleted
+- Data that share the same partition will go into the same shard

 ### Kinesis Stream Shards